osteele/gojekyll/README.md

 - Data files must be YAML; CSV and JSON are not supported.
 - `{% highlight %}` uses Pygments.
 There's no way to tell it to use Rouge.
 - `<div markdown=1>` doesn't work.
 I think this is a limitation of the **blackfriday** Markdown processor.
 - The Liquid engine is probably much stricter than the original.
-It is also likely to have bugs.
+- This implementation is much less robust.
+It probably panics or otherwise fails on a lot of legitimate constructs.
-- Parse errors aren't reported very nicely.
+- Liquid errors aren't reported very nicely.

-Other differences from Jekyll:
+### Other differences

 - `serve` generates pages on the fly; it doesn't write to the file system.
 - Files are cached to `/tmp/gojekyll-${USER}`, not `./.sass-cache`